 Treatment For Lyme Disease In Dogs

 Lyme disease is a bacterial infection, so it is typically treated with antibiotics.
 Doxycycline, tetracycline, and amoxicillin are the most common of these, but others may be prescribed, as well.
-Usually this treatment lasts for three to four weeks, and your veterinarian may prescribe an anti-inflammatory to help with joint pain or swelling.
+Usually this treatment lasts for three to four weeks.
+Your veterinarian may also prescribe an anti-inflammatory to help with joint pain or swelling.

 Although most dogs recover, some have a relapse infection and may need to stay on antibiotics for longer.
-Other dogs don’t respond to antibiotics at all and have to be carefully monitored, especially because they are at higher risk for kidney disease.
+Other dogs don’t respond to antibiotics and need carefully monitoring, especially because they’re at higher risk for kidney disease.

 Do you take steps to prevent Lyme disease in your dog?
 Let us know in the comments below!